Co-Founder / CTO

 And here we go, a detailed review of each content strategy planner.

 For anyone juggling multiple clients, the biggest headache is creating a unique and effective strategy for each one without spending all your time on manual research.
-Yahini is a content strategy planner built to solve exactly that.
+Yahini solves exactly that problem.

 The essence of Yahini is that it builds a scalable content strategy for you from scratch, based on what will actually work for each client.
 This is how it works: